 Implementation with the customer in mind was also critical and ensured that we could provide additional value without disrupting their ability to realize it - and implement on the timetables that fit best within their organization.

-We look forward to hearing your thoughts on our approach and outcomes - and we look forward to continue bringing you solution that will ease the burden of content curation and allow you to become a trusted resource for your customers.
+We look forward to hearing your thoughts on our approach and outcomes - and we look forward to continuing bringing you solutions that will ease the burden of content curation and allow you to become a trusted resource for your customers.